platformsh/platformsh-docs/docs/src/configuration/services/_index.md

 The keys in the `PLATFORM_RELATIONSHIPS` variable are fixed, but the values may change on deployment or restart.
 So you should check the environment variable every time your script or app starts.

-Access to the database or other services is only available from within the cluster.
+Access to the database or other services is only available from your apps.
 For security reasons, they can't be accessed directly.

 To connect to a service, you need the [service credentials](#obtain-service-credentials).